kitnil/awesome/README.md

 - [Firefox-RunWith](https://github.com/waldner/Firefox-RunWith) - Firefox WebExtension to run external programs on contextual items
 - [FreeTube](https://github.com/FreeTubeApp/FreeTube) - An Open Source YouTube app for privacy
 - [mithril.js](https://github.com/MithrilJS/mithril.js) - A JavaScript Framework for Building Brilliant Applications
-- [portainer](https://github.com/portainer/portainer) - Making Docker management easy.
+- [portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.
 - [awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 - [ws-repl](https://github.com/rowanthorpe/ws-repl) - MIGRATED TO https://vcs.rowanthorpe.com/rowan/ws-repl - THIS IS AN ARCHIVED VERSION...
 Arbitrary REPL in a web-page using websocketd
 - [janeway](https://github.com/11ways/janeway) - 🌌 A Node.js console REPL with object inspection and many other features